gutma-org/airtraffic-data-protocol-development/README.md

 # README #

-This is the development version of a new Airtraffic Data protocol.
+This is the development version of a new Airtraffic Data Protocol.

 ### Goals ###